Alignment Research Center (ARC)

 Mentorship style

-Scholars will work out of ARC's offices in Berkeley (though we might take a London-based scholar as well).
+Scholars will work out of ARC's offices in Berkeley.
 Each scholar will meet with their mentor at least once a week for an hour, though 2-3 hours per week is not uncommon.
 Besides time with their official mentor, scholars will likely spend time working in collaboration with other researchers; a typical scholar will likely spend about 25% of their time actively collaborating or learning about others' research.

 Essential:

-• Mathematical maturity and a math background at the level of a strong undergraduate math major at a top-20 university.
+• Mathematical maturity and a math, physics or computer science background at the level of a strong undergraduate at a top-20 university.

 • Potentially interested in joining ARC full-time by September 2027.